jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/adminAccountSettings/adminAccountSettings.rst

    domains/domains.rst
    external-links/external-links.rst
+   password-policy/password-policy.rst

-Account Settings - is a list of account properties that helps to identify and manage acсount.
+Account Settings - is a list of account properties that helps to identify and manage account.
 Data from account used for creating mailboxes and billing.
+From account settings you can easily :ref:`configure domains <domains-configuration>`, add :ref:`external links <external-links-configuration>` for mailboxes, configure :ref:`password policy <password-policy>` for domain users and delete account.

 Copy Account uuid